Huntington's disease: Therapy

 Weight loss and problems in eating due to dysphagia and other muscle discoordination are common, making nutrition management increasingly important as the disease advances.
 Thickening agents can be added to liquids, as thicker fluids are easier and safer to swallow.
 Reminding the affected person to eat slowly and to take smaller pieces of food into the mouth may also be of use to prevent choking.
 If eating becomes too hazardous or uncomfortable, the option of using a percutaneous endoscopic gastrostomy is available.
 This feeding tube, permanently attached through the abdomen into the stomach, reduces the risk of aspirating food and provides better nutritional management.
 Assessment and management by speech-language pathologists with experience in Huntington's disease is recommended.

 People with Huntington's disease may see a physical therapist for noninvasive and nonmedication-based ways of managing the physical symptoms.
 Physical therapists may implement fall risk assessment and prevention, as well as strengthening, stretching, and cardiovascular exercises.
 Walking aids may be prescribed as appropriate.
 Physical therapists also prescribe breathing exercises and airway clearance techniques with the development of respiratory problems.
 Consensus guidelines on physiotherapy in Huntington's disease have been produced by the European HD Network.
 Goals of early rehabilitation interventions are prevention of loss of function.
 Participation in rehabilitation programs during the early to middle stage of the disease may be beneficial as it translates into long-term maintenance of motor and functional performance.
 Rehabilitation during the late stage aims to compensate for motor and functional losses.
 For long-term independent management, the therapist may develop home exercise programs for appropriate people.

-Additionally, an increasing number of people with HD are turning to palliative care, which aims to improve quality of life through the treatment of the symptoms and stress of serious illness, in addition to their other treatments.
+Palliative care may also improve quality of life for people with HD by treating the symptoms and psychological stress of having a progressive degenerative disease.